 To navigate organizational change, the family board must first address the dynamics of people’s emotions and the power of tradition.
 In some families, the idea of discussing money with outsiders is taboo.
 Bringing in board members who are not family members asks a family to reconsider its norms of privacy and control.

 Changing familiar habits and traditions, and welcoming non-family into the fold, requires a degree of sacrifice and risk-taking.
 In return, there is an improved outcome in sight.
-Adding community or expert board members has the potential to increase the family foundation’s effectiveness.
+Adding community or expert members could increase the family foundation’s effectiveness.

 Rethinking tradition and power